 The classification of waves, including sound waves, hinges on how the particles of the medium move in relation to the wave's propagation.
 This involves understanding concepts such as displacement, compression, rarefaction, and the properties of different types of waves.
 Let's delve deeper into the science behind these concepts:

 The distinction between transverse and longitudinal waves is crucial because it determines how the wave interacts with different materials.
-Transverse waves can be polarized, meaning their oscillations are restricted to a single plane.
+Here's the thing — transverse waves can be polarized, meaning their oscillations are restricted to a single plane.
 This is because the perpendicular motion allows for filtering based on orientation.
 Longitudinal waves, however, cannot be polarized because their oscillations are along the same direction as the wave's motion.
 Polarization is a key concept in optics and is used in technologies like LCD screens and polarized sunglasses.

 Now, let's circle back to sound waves.
-As mentioned earlier, sound waves in air are longitudinal.
+Even so, as mentioned earlier, sound waves in air are longitudinal.
 The air molecules oscillate back and forth in the same direction the sound is traveling.
-This is why you can't "see" sound waves; they don't create the same kind of perpendicular disturbance that allows light to be reflected and perceived visually.
-However, in solids, sound waves can exhibit both longitudinal and transverse components.
+This leads to this is why you can't "see" sound waves; they don't create the same kind of perpendicular disturbance that allows light to be reflected and perceived visually.
+That said, in solids, sound waves can exhibit both longitudinal and transverse components.
 This is because solids can support shear stresses, which are forces that cause deformation parallel to a surface.
 These shear stresses allow for the propagation of transverse sound waves in solids, often referred to as shear waves or S-waves.

 Seismic waves, generated by earthquakes, provide a real-world example of both types of waves.
 Primary waves (P-waves) are longitudinal and can travel through solids, liquids, and gases.
 Secondary waves (S-waves) are transverse and can only travel through solids.
 By analyzing the arrival times of P-waves and S-waves at different locations, seismologists can learn about the Earth's internal structure.
 The fact that S-waves cannot travel through the Earth's liquid outer core provides evidence for its liquid state.